DC Sports Betting: Best Legal DC Sportsbooks 2023

 You must be 18 or older to place a legal sports bet in DC.

-No, bet365 is not licensed to operate in DC.
+No, bet365 does not have an operating license and is not legal in DC.

-Anywhere in the district.
-DC has fully mobile event wagering via GambetDC.
+You can bet on sports anywhere in DC.
+The district has access to fully mobile event wagering via GambetDC.
 If you prefer to bet in person, you can find retail sportsbooks at Audi Field, Capital One Arena, and Nationals Park.
 GambetDC kiosks are operational at licensed Class B locations.

 Yes, you can bet on DC teams.
-You may not, however, wager on college games played in DC.
+You may not, however, wager on college teams playing in DC.

-No, but you cannot use Gambet DC if you are not physically located in DC.
+No, you do not have to live in DC to bet online, but you cannot use Gambet DC if you are not physically located in DC.
 The platform uses geofencing software to restrict access to those outside of DC.

 In 2021, the DC Lottery and the city's commercial operators raked in a collective $26.3 million in sports betting revenue.